Laavanggaal/Challenge/README.md

 * :black_square_button: Calculate pi with a given accuracy

 :white_check_mark: **Fibonacci Sequence** – Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.
+* :black_square_button: Build and compare growth with exponent

 :black_square_button: **Prime Factorization** – Have the user enter a number and find all Prime Factors (if there are any) and display them.